 - Teenage youth centers with after school homework help and other activities

 - Club dining, dancing and events

 The list is long and includes more than can be mentioned in a few words.
-Some benefits that are unique and extraordinary include the Red Cross to assist in emergencies to contact families.
-Emergency relief loans for those in financial distress.
-College education centers as well as up to 75% tuition assistance for dependents and/or scholarships.
+Some benefits that are unique and extraordinary include the Red Cross to assist in emergencies to contact families, emergency relief loans for those in financial distress, and college education centers as well as up to 75% tuition assistance for dependents and/or scholarships.

 Families that have the opportunity to live on base also enjoy rent free dorms/barracks, apartments, townhouses or houses (depending on rank and marital status), free electricity and water utilities.
 General exterior upkeep is usually done by all occupants on a fair rotating schedule.
 The maintenance usually covers grass cutting, weed removal, laundry room upkeep and stairwell order and cleanliness.
 These incredible benefits are covered by military regulations whether a person is stationed within the United States or overseas.
 Single service members are authorized to live in barracks/dorms.
 Married service members of enlisted rank often are compensated in their pay to cover their rent or mortgage.
 Officers and higher ranking members normally are authorized to live on post at a decent distance from dorms/barracks to avoid fraternization on personal time.

 Living on base is a great privilege that is earned by the service member for themselves and family members; however it can be taken away by violating the rules that come along with it.
 Living on base is a great convenience as everything is near and secure from security threats, and children and service members can learn and be safe at work.
 However, service members are held financially responsible for any damages made to government housing and must perform general maintenance of the area according to governing regulations, and family members need to act appropriately.
 Any violation of the regulation is cause for a variety of military punishments that the service member may suffer in order to ensure respect for government property and privileged use of it.